Crawford (concussion) was spotted working out off the ice while his teammates skated Saturday, Tracey Myers of NHL.com reports.

-Crawford will be between the pipes for Monday's matchup in Nashville, Mark Lazerus of the Chicago Sun-Times reports.
+Crawford (concussion) did not skate with the team Thursday, Mark Lazerus of the Chicago Sun-Times reports.

 Coach Joel Quenneville clarified that while the team is hoping to get Crawford back before the end of the 2017-18 campaign, there is no set return date.
 For now, fantasy owners will remain in limbo about when to expect the netminder to be taken off injured reserve.
 Chicago recalled Jean-Francois Berube from the minors, who will be given a shot to take on a bigger role in Crawford's absence.

 Crawford (concussion) practiced for the first time since Dec.
 23 on Monday, Scott Powers of The Athletic reports.